By Robin Rhea, PetSafe Senior Brand Manager

 One of the best things that spring brings with it is the opportunity for more time in the yard.
 Many of us kick off our winter boots and throw on our gardening gloves as soon as the sun comes out.
 If you’ve had your green thumbs out in the garden already or you are thinking about enjoying more time in the yard with your pets, here are a few quick tips to help make this time even more lush and bright.

-It’s the natural law of garden – you can send hours in the garden and your dog can happily destroy it in 5 seconds.
-My own dog, Buckley, loves to dig in my mother’s vegetable garden, much to the fear the vegetable kingdom and my own embarrassment.
+Fetching foliage It’s the natural law of garden - you can spend hours in the garden and your dog can happily destroy it in 5 seconds.
+My own dog, Buckley, loves to dig in my mother’s vegetable garden, much to the fear of the vegetable kingdom and my own embarrassment.
 If you’ve ever slaved in your yard only to have it destroyed by your pet’s mischief, a pet barrier or deterrent can be just what you need to keep the peace for your pansies.
 The PetSafe’s outdoor barrier is designed to look like a rock, making it a most inconspicuous way to protect your hard work from burrowing bulldogs like mine.

 Can you dig it?